josh17-92/eks-cluster-terraform/README.md

 # terraform-eks
 I'm using modules to create an EKS cluster on AWS using Terraform.
+[Please note that creating these services will incur charges on your AWS billing account.]

 ### Install AWS CLI